 Mr. Kerner also routinely provides strategic counseling to clients on litigation avoidance and risk management in various industries.
 He advises clients on labeling and warnings issues, including regulatory compliance.

-Mr. Kerner is the Chair of the Food Law Special Litigation Group of the Defense Research Institute (DRI) Product Liability Committee and is the Past Chair of the Class Action and Mass Tort Special Litigation Group of the DRI's Product Liability Committee.
-He also serves on DRI’s Product Liability Steering Committee and is also the Chair of the firm’s Nanotechnology Practice.
+Mr. Kerner is a member of Goodwin’s Nanotechnology and Cannabis practices.
+He is also the immediate past Chair of the Food Law Special Litigation Group of the Defense Research Institute’s (DRI) Products Liability Committee and a past Chair of its Class Action and Mass Tort SLG.
+He also serves on the Steering Committee for DRI’s Drug and Medical Device Committee.